nakhonthai/ESP32APRS_T-TWR/README.md

 ## Donate

-To support the development of ESP32APRS you can make us a donation using [gitHub Sponsors](https://github.com/sponsors/nakhonthai). \
+To support the development of ESP32APRS you can make us a donation using [github sponsors](https://github.com/sponsors/nakhonthai). \
 If you want to donate some hardware to facilitate APRS porting and development, [contact us](https://www.facebook.com/atten).

 ## Credits & Reference